surifirstpin/biplus_documentation/docs/Dashboard.md

  ## Step 1:  Customize Layout

-AcuBi has ability to create multiple report layouts, depending on the requirement.
+Biplus has ability to create multiple report layouts, depending on the requirement.
 There layout formats are categorized in 2 ways.
 - **Flow Layout** in this layout it is provided with a scroll bar option to define your layout appropriately.
 - **Fixed Layout** in this layout all the reports will fit into single screen.